JuliaGizmos/WebIO.jl/README.md

 ```

-You can also create many counters each with its own count state:
+You can also create many counters, each with its own state:

 ```julia
 Node(:div,